tushar-gupta-1995/general-notes/Computer Architecture/memory_hierarchy.md

 ## Valid bit
 But sometimes cache contains garbage value, to do this we add a valid bit to the cache.
 If this is set to 1, then it means the cache lines contain garbage value

+## Reference bit
+Reference bit set to 1 means that this block is used recently, if its 0 it means its not used recently.
+So even when a modified bit being 1 indicates that additional cost will be incurred in writing its value to MM, before evicting it. if its reference bit is 0, it might still be evicted, since its LRU(Least recently used.)

 ## Data and instruction cache
 CPU usually keeps data and instruction cache seperately, as L1, and then keeps a L2 cache and then MM comes usually.